redis/node-redis/README.md

 ## TODO

-Need to add WATCH/UNWATCH.
+Many common uses of Redis are fine with JavaScript Strings, and Strings are faster than Buffers.
+We should get a way to use Strings if binary-safety isn't a concern.
+Also, dealing with Buffer results is kind of annoying.

 Stream large set/get into and out of Redis.

-Performance can be better for large values.
+Performance can be better for very large values.

 I think there are more performance improvements left in there for smaller values, especially for large lists of small values.

 ## Also